Should I buy it?

 Trichogaster chuna

-Also known as: sunset (colour morphs), Sunset (colour morphs)
+Also known as: sunset (colour morphs)

 The dwarf gourami's smaller cousin at 5 cm.
 Less DGIV exposure than dwarf shop imports, and calmer in same-sex groups.
 A fit for a 50L planted community.

-Small planted community tanks 50-80L where a single fish or pair can be the visual focus.
+Best for: Small planted community tanks 50-80L where a single fish or pair can be the visual focus.

-You want bold colour like a flame dwarf gourami, or you keep boisterous mid-water shoals that crowd a slow surface fish.
+Avoid if: You want bold colour like a flame dwarf gourami, or you keep boisterous mid-water shoals that crowd a slow surface fish.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you